Chart Color Schemes

 Health outcomes in Koo Wee Rup are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-68.1% of residents report being completely clear of medical ailments, compared to 70.3% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 16.3%, with 1,970 people, compared to Greater Melbourne's 13.7%.
+The most common medical conditions are asthma (affecting 9.2%) and mental health issues (8.4%).
+Conversely, 68.1% of residents report being completely clear of medical ailments compared to Greater Melbourne's 70.3%.
+Koo Wee Rup has a higher proportion of seniors aged 65 and over at 16.3% (1,970 people) than Greater Melbourne's 13.7%.
 Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health